-1. Unlawful furnishing.
-It is unlawful for a person to furnish certain synthetic hallucinogenic drugs if the person intentionally or knowingly furnishes what the person knows or believes to be a certain synthetic hallucinogenic drug, which is in fact a certain synthetic hallucinogenic drug listed in section 2390.

-2. Penalties.
-The following penalties apply.

-A. A person who violates this section commits a Class E crime.

-B. A person who violates this section after having been previously adjudicated as violating this section commits a Class D crime.

-3. Use of a motor vehicle.
+- 1. Unlawful furnishing.
+It is unlawful for a person to furnish certain synthetic hallucinogenic drugs if the person intentionally or knowingly furnishes what the person knows or believes to be a certain synthetic hallucinogenic drug, which is in fact a certain synthetic hallucinogenic drug listed in section 2390. - 2.
+Penalties.
+The following penalties apply. - A. A person who violates this section commits a civil violation for which a fine of not more than \$500 may be adjudged. - B. A person who violates this section after having been previously adjudicated as violating this section commits Class E crime. - 3.
+Use of a motor vehicle.
 If a person uses a motor vehicle to facilitate the unlawful furnishing of a certain synthetic hallucinogenic drug, the court may, in addition to other authorized penalties, suspend the person's driver's license or permit or privilege to operate a motor vehicle or right to apply for or obtain a license for a period not to exceed 5 years.
 A suspension may not begin until after any period of incarceration is served.
 If the court suspends a person's driver's license or permit or privilege to operate a motor vehicle or right to apply for or obtain a license, the court shall notify the Secretary of State of the suspension and the court shall take physical custody of the person's license.
-The Secretary of State may not reinstate the person's driver's license or permit or privilege to operate a motor vehicle or right to apply for or obtain a license, the court shall a license or permit or privilege to operate of the suspension and the court shall take physical custody of the person's license.
-The Secretary of State may not reinstate the person's driver's license or permit or privilege to operate a motor vehicle or right to apply for or obtain a license unless the person demonstrates that, after having been released and discharged from any period of incarceration that may have been ordered, the person has served the period of suspension ordered by the court.
+The Secretary of State may not reinstate the person's driver's license or permit or privilege to operate a motor vehicle or right to apply for or obtain a license unless the person demonstrates that, after having been released and discharged from any period of

+- incarceration that may have been ordered, the person has served the period of suspension ordered by the court. - 4.
+Repeal.
+This section is repealed June 15, 2013.